mordori/mordori/README.md

 - Actively deepening my expertise in C/C++, Unreal Engine, and HLSL.

-- Planning to explore DirectX and learn Houdini in the future.
+- Planning to explore OpenGL/DirectX and learn Houdini in the future.

 <br>